Royal Caribbean, Norwegian Cruise submit health protocols to CDC looking to set sail again

-(Reuters) - A panel set up by Royal Caribbean Group RCL.N and Norwegian Cruise Line Holdings Ltd NCLH.N said on Monday it had submitted a report to the U.S. Centers for Disease Control and Prevention (CDC) detailing health and safety protocols, hoping to set sail again after a long halt due to the COVID-19 pandemic.
+(Reuters) - Hoping to set sail again after a long halt due to the COVID-19 pandemic, Royal Caribbean Group RCL.N and Norwegian Cruise Line Holdings Ltd NCLH.N said on Monday they submitted a report to the U.S. Centers for Disease Control and Prevention (CDC) detailing health and safety protocols.

-The cruise operators detailed 74 steps, including enhanced sanitation practices, controlling shore excursions and better protection for crew members, to protect guests should they begin sailing again.
+The cruise operators detailed 74 steps, including enhanced sanitation practices, controlling shore excursions and better protection for crew members, to protect guests once cruises resume.

-Recommendations also include rigorous screening and testing before boarding, plans to address positive infection on board, rapid evacuation and reducing transmission, the companies said.
+Recommendations also include rigorous screening and testing before boarding and plans to address positive infection on board, the companies said.

+In an interview with Reuters on Monday, which included the two cruise line chief executives and other members of a panel that developed the guidelines, Norwegian Chief Executive Frank Del Rio said he did not know how much Norwegian would need to pay to implement the panel’s recommendations.

+“Put it in context, this is a drop in the bucket,” Del Rio said.
+“Whatever the number is, and I truly don’t know what it is and I don’t think [Royal Caribbean CEO] Richard [Fain] does either.
+We are at a zero revenue environment.
+This is a necessary step to return to service and we’re not really concerned about what the costs are.”

 In July, the two companies announced a joint task force to help develop safety standards for restarting their businesses during the coronavirus pandemic.